 Balmar's 98-Series alternators are designed to provide outputs of 310 amps at 12 volts, or 220 amps at 24 volts.
 Mounting is a 4"ID J-180 saddle mount.
-Alternators in the 98-Series feature isolated ground terminals and a brushless rotor/ stator design that reduces alternator noise, and eliminates key wear points.
+Alternators in the 98-Series feature isolated ground terminals and a brushless rotor/stator design that reduces alternator noise, and eliminates key wear points.

 - 1. Positive Output Terminal Must be connected, via properly-sized cable to the battery or batteries being charged.
 Cable size is determined by alternator output and length of cable run.
 See Page 3 for wiring size chart.
 Either terminal shown may be used. - 2.
 Negative Output Post (Ground) Must be connected to system ground via properly sized cable.
 Cable size is determined by alternator output and length of cable run.
 See Page 3 for wiring size chart. - 3.
 Stator Output Unrectified AC voltage can be used as a signal for an electric tachometer.
 In 12-volt systems, stator terminal will connect to WHITE wire.
 In 24-volt systems, the Stator Wire will connect to the ORANGE wire in the regulator wiring harness.
 Any terminal can be used.
-98-Series are a 14 pole stator output design. - External Field Terminal Connects to external voltage regulator via wiring harness. - Diode Trio (D+) Output Provides a signal that may be required in some systems to drive a charge indicator lamp. - 6.
-Temp Sensor (Not Shown) There is a tapped hole on the side of the rear casing for the (Optional) MC-TS-A sensor.
-Do not bend the heat shrink or ring terminal.
+98-Series are a 14 pole stator output design. - 4.
+External Field Terminal Connects to external voltage regulator via wiring harness. - 5.
+Diode Trio (D+) Output Provides a signal that may be required in some systems to drive a charge indicator lamp.